CSE232-MSU/CSE232/Labs/lab03.md

 To go the the next page, push the F key (forward) on your keyboard.
 To go back a page, push the B key (backwards).
 To quit the pager and return to the command line, push Q (use your imagination for why it is the Q key).

-### Help

 There are a few programs intended to provide documentation.
-However, they are often difficult to understand, especially for a beginner.
+However, they are often difficult to understand for a beginner.
 You invoke them by typing the `help` command, and the name of the program you want information about.
-They may open up a pager if the entry is long.
+They can open up a pager if the entry is long.

 ### `help`